Last editedNov 20223 min read

 In the fast-moving world of business and commerce, your company needs to be able to make fast, efficient, and high-value payments.
 CHAPS is one option, giving businesses and individuals the opportunity to make guaranteed same-day payments via electronic, bank-to-bank technology.
 So, what is a CHAPS transfer?
 Read on to find out everything you need to know.

 What does CHAPS mean?

 CHAPS – also known as Clearing House Automated Payment System – is a type of high-value, bank-to-bank payment system that provides irrevocable, settlement risk-free, and efficient payments.
-CHAPS guarantee same-day payment – as long as payment instructions are received by a specific time in the working day (the time is determined by your bank) – and there’s no limit to the amount of money that you can transfer via CHAPS.

 Most traditional high-street banks are direct participants in CHAPS, as are a couple of international and custody banks.
 For a comprehensive list of CHAPS direct participants, see this list provided by the Bank of England.